Tarek-Ibrahim/rl_cartpole/README.md

 ## Description:

-(Final project documentation will be later detailed in a report) Up-to-date Project Report Documentation: https://www.overleaf.com/read/grjvqfbhmbkz
+Up to date project documentation is detailed in a report found in Materials>Project Report.pdf

 ![AC Controller Implementation on CartPole demo](materials/demo.gif)